bitrise-io/devcenter/_articles/en/deploy/android-deploy/generating-and-deploying-android-app-bundles.md

 If you want to check the bundle prior to app store distribution, you can add the **Deploy to bitrise.io** Step after the **Gradle Runner / Android Build** Steps.
 It uploads the bundle into the [ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab of your Build’s page.

-Before you'd use the **Google Play Deploy** Step, make sure you have performed the following tasks:
+Before you'd use the **Deploy to Google Play** Step, make sure you have performed the following tasks:

 1. Upload the first APK manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
 2. [Link](https://developers.google.com/android-publisher/getting_started) your Google Play Developer Console to an API project.